Allen-Dinh/ComputationalGenomic_FinalProject/README.md

   - subset_genotype: subset of the genotype table
   - genotype_datasource: resource to download the full genotype data
 - association.py: Python code to run association analysis to obtain the effect size estimate and p-value; input needed: subset_genotype and CG11128 (sample files in Data)
+- Result:
+  - summarystat.csv: sample output for running association.py. this is intended to be used for later PGS calculation